minnehack/website/content/register.md

 navbar = "page"
 +++

 MinneHack registration is closed at this time.
-Check again next year!
+Check again in a few months!